daneedk/com.uc.heimdall/README.md

 - [ ] Trigger delay configurable per device.
 - [ ] Multiple 'armed' modes.
 - [ ] ..

+## Version 0.0.5
+* Surveillance Mode Switch gets updated when the Surveillance mode is set with flow cards.

 ## Version 0.0.4
 * Devices to monitor are monitored instantly after selecting, it is no longer needed to restart the app.